naofireblade/homebridge-weather-plus/README.md

 The **forecast** parameter is *optional* and defines a list of forecast days with 1 for today, 2 for tomorrow etc. Default are none.

+The **units** parameter is *optional* and sets the conventions used for reporting values.
+The default is "metric".
+The choices are:

+- "si" (or "metric")
+- "us" (or "imperial")
+- "ca" to report wind speeds in km/h instead of m/s
+- "uk" to report visibility in miles and wind speeds in km/h instead of m/s

 ```json
 "platforms": [
 	{